mariadb-corporation/MaxScale/Documentation/Release-Notes/MaxScale-2.1.2-Release-Notes.md

 MaxScale now supports IPv6 connections on both the client and backend side as well as being able to listen on IPv6 addresses.

+### ReadWriteSplit Connection Keepalive

+The _readwritesplit_ module now implements a `connection_keepalive` feature which allows sending of keepalive pings to idle connections.
+For more details, read the [ReadWriteSplit documentation](../Routers/ReadWriteSplit.md).

 ## Bug fixes

 [Here is a list of bugs fixed since the release of MaxScale 2.1.1.](https://jira.mariadb.org/issues/?jql=project%20%3D%20MXS%20AND%20issuetype%20%3D%20Bug%20AND%20resolution%20in%20(Fixed%2C%20Done)%20AND%20fixVersion%20%3D%202.1.2%20AND%20fixVersion%20NOT%20IN%20(2.1.1))